campusrover/speech_recognition/README.md

 ## **Known Errors**

 - `malloc(): mismatching next->prev_size (unsorted)`
     - This error can occur when you select a device index for your microphone that is recognized as a microphone, but is not functioning properly.
 If you attempt to record sound using this microphone, you will encounter this error.
-I'm not sure how to catch this error because it occurs after the microphone is already connected.
+I'm not sure how to catch this because it occurs after the microphone is already connected and has something to do with memory allocation.